Orlando Police End Test Of Amazon's Real-Time Facial 'Rekognition' System

 "City of Orlando is a launch partner of ours.
 It's a smart city; they have cameras all over the city.
 The authorized cameras are then streaming the data ... we are a subscriber to the stream, we analyze the video in real time, search against the collection of faces that they have."

-Police could use the system, Das said, to track "persons of interest," citing the case of people attending high-profile public events.
+Police could use the system to track "persons of interest," Das said, citing the case of people attending high-profile public events.

-As criticism poured in over the idea that Orlando police could possibly use real-time facial analysis in public spaces without notice or debate, Amazon said, "it's not correct that they've installed cameras all over the city or are using in production."
+As criticism poured in over the idea that Orlando police could possibly use real-time facial analysis in public spaces without notice or debate, Amazon said, "It's not correct that they've installed cameras all over the city or are using in production."
 The company also apologized for any confusion or misunderstandings about the use of the system.

 Here's how the Orlando Police Department describes the pilot program, in an email to NPR on Tuesday: